-Data pooling in biobanks: The BIOPOOL projectFebruary 20th, 2013 in Other /
+Data pooling in biobanks: The BIOPOOL projectFebruary 20, 2013 in Medicine & Health / Other

 A European consortium of medical, research and higher education institutions is developing a network for banks containing digitalised images of human tissue—"biobanks"— which will help doctors to diagnose different types of possible cancerous tissues taken from patients' biopsies in a shorter time.